JetBrains/Refasmer/README.md

   -p, --public               drop non-public types even with InternalsVisibleTo -i, --internals            import public and internal types
       --all                  ignore visibility and import all
+      --omit-non-api-members=VALUE
-      --omit-non-api-members omit private members and types not participating in the public API (will preserve the empty vs non-empty struct semantics, but might affect
+                             omit private members and types not participating in the public API (will preserve the empty vs non-empty struct semantics, but might affect
                                unmanaged struct constraint)